ESMValGroup/ESMValTool_Tutorial/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-This tutorial is built to teach you ESMValTool.
+This tutorial is built to teach you how to use ESMValTool.

+The Earth System Model Evaluation Tool (ESMValTool) is a community developped software toolkit that aims to faciliate the diagnosis and evaluation of the causes and effects of model biases and inter-model spread within the CMIP model ensemble.

 > ## What will you learn in this course
 >